Corrections to reaction-diffusion dynamics above the upper critical dimension: Effective action

-The perturbative results discussed in the previous section will apply if the memory functions $S_2, S_3, \ldots, S_{k-1}$ that appear in the vertices $\Gamma_{2k-2}, \Gamma_{2k-3}, \ldots$ are finite.
+The perturbative results discussed in the previous section apply if the memory functions $S_2, S_3, \ldots, S_{k-1}$ that appear in the vertices $\Gamma_{2k-2}, \Gamma_{2k-3}, \ldots$ are finite.
 While the $k$-particle memory function $S_k$ is always finite above the critical dimension, this is only true for other memory functions if $d_c < d < 2/(k-2)$.
-In higher dimensions, some (or indeed all for $d\geq 2$) of them may contain logarithmic or power-law divergences, starting at $d=2/(k-2)$ with a logarithmic divergence in the vertex $\Gamma_{k+1}$.
-Such a cutoff-dependence can have at least three different implications for scaling: (a) It can indicate that beyond-mean-field corrections are not universal. (b) If a strong cutoff-dependence can be removed by further renormalization, the scaling corrections are universal but depend on other parameters in addition to $\lambda$. (c) If the divergence is only superficial, summing the vertex to all orders will give a manifestly finite result.
+In higher dimensions, some (or indeed all for $d\geq 2$) of them may contain logarithmic or power-law divergences, starting at $d=2/(k-2)$ with a logarithmic divergence in the vertex $\Gamma_{k+1}$; cf. Fig.~\ref{fig:5}.
+Such a cutoff dependence can have at least three different implications for scaling. (a) It can remain explicitly. (b) If a strong cutoff dependence can be removed by further renormalization, the scaling corrections depend on other parameters in addition to $\lambda$. (c) If the divergence is only superficial, summing the vertex to all orders will give a manifestly finite result.

 Our calculations indicate that the latter case applies, i.e., the vertices summed to all order are finite and only depend on $\lambda$.
-Since in this case the only time-dependence is introduced by the external fields in the effective action, the leading non-perturbative correction to mean-field scaling is set by the vertex $\Gamma_{k+1}$, which (by dimensional analysis) scales as ${\cal O}(\lambda^{1 + d/(d(k-1)-2)})$.
+Since in this case the only time dependence is introduced by the external fields in the effective action, the leading nonperturbative correction to mean-field scaling is set by the vertex $\Gamma_{k+1}$, which (by dimensional analysis) scales as ${\cal O}(\lambda^{1 + d/(d(k-1)-2)})$.
 This implies

 with a numerical coefficient $B_k$ that will be determined in the following.
-Provided that $d>4/(k-1)$, the non-perturbative contribution of the vertex $\Gamma_{k+1}$ to the equation of motion dominates over the perturbative correction discussed in the previous section.
+Provided that $d>4/(k-1)$, the nonperturbative contribution of the vertex $\Gamma_{k+1}$ to the equation of motion dominates over the perturbative correction discussed in the previous section, which is indicated by the dark blue shaded region in Fig.~\ref{fig:1}.